Skip to content

 What it is

-A minimal, terminal-native AI agent designed by the Terminal-Bench team.
-Unlike complex agents with multi-step reasoning engines, Terminus 2 takes a "raw" approach by giving the LLM direct access to a tmux session.
-The model sends commands as text and parses the terminal output itself.
-Despite its simplicity, it performs remarkably well on terminal-based benchmarks.
+Terminus 2 is a minimal, terminal-native AI agent designed by the Terminal-Bench team.
+Unlike complex agents with multi-step reasoning engines or GUI-bound tools, Terminus 2 takes a "raw" approach by giving the LLM direct access to a tmux session.
+The model sends commands as text and parses the terminal output itself, acting as a direct interface between the model's reasoning and the shell.

 What problem it solves

-Demonstrates that a simple, direct approach to terminal-based AI agents (LLM + tmux) can achieve strong performance without complex orchestration layers.
+It demonstrates that a simple, direct approach to terminal-based AI agents (LLM + tmux) can achieve strong performance on complex tasks without the overhead of heavy orchestration layers.
+It serves as a baseline and a research tool for evaluating how well models can manage terminal state, handle long-running processes, and recover from shell errors.

 Where it fits in the stack